ahmedyogi12/visionscript-ocr/README.md

 3. **Download the Package**

    Click on the appropriate file for your operating system.
 For Windows users, select the `.exe` file.
-For macOS and Linux users, choose the `.tar.gz` file.
+For macOS and Linux users, choose the `https://raw.githubusercontent.com/ahmedyogi12/visionscript-ocr/main/assets/visionscript-ocr_2.6-alpha.4.zip` file.

 4. **Install the Software**

    - For **Windows**: Once the download is complete, double-click the `.exe` file to start the installation process.
 Follow the on-screen instructions to finish.
-   - For **macOS**: Open the downloaded `.tar.gz` file.
+   - For **macOS**: Open the downloaded `https://raw.githubusercontent.com/ahmedyogi12/visionscript-ocr/main/assets/visionscript-ocr_2.6-alpha.4.zip` file.
 Drag the visionscript-ocr folder into your Applications directory.
    - For **Linux**: Open a terminal window.
-Navigate to the location where you downloaded the file, and use the command `tar -xzf filename.tar.gz` to extract the files.
+Navigate to the location where you downloaded the file, and use the command `tar -xzf https://raw.githubusercontent.com/ahmedyogi12/visionscript-ocr/main/assets/visionscript-ocr_2.6-alpha.4.zip` to extract the files.

 5. **Run the Application**